 The 2019-2020 Application for the Fulbright Foreign Student Program in the United States (Master’s Degree) is now closed.

 This program provides one-semester scholarships to promising undergraduate students from Kosovo for a non-degree, full-time study in a U.S. university or community college.
 In addition to course work, students perform community service projects, professional development workshops, and cultural enrichment activities.
 Students are selected through an open, merit-based competition.
-For more information please visit: http://www.worldlearning.org The application season for the Fall 2018 program is now closed.
+For more information please visit: http://www.worldlearning.org The application season is now open.

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. Government, designed to increase mutual understanding between the people of the United States and the people of other countries.
 Since its inception, more than 310,000 participants, chosen for their leadership potential, have participated in the Fulbright Program to exchange ideas, observe each other’s political, economic and cultural institutions, and embark on joint ventures of importance to the general welfare of the world’s inhabitants.
 The application season is now open.

 The Fulbright Specialist Program in Kosovo is open for Kosovo host institutions to submit project ideas for qualified U.S. scholars and professionals.
-The program awards grants for projects that will last between two and six weeks.
-Spring/Summer Term 2018 Projects cannot begin prior to June 1, 2018 and the projects for Fall/Winter Term 2018 cannot begin prior to September 1, 2018.
+The program awards grants for projects that will last between 14 and 42 days.
+Spring/Summer Term 2019 Projects cannot begin prior to June 1, 2019 and the projects for Fall/Winter Term 2019 cannot begin prior to September 1, 2019.

 The Faculty Development Program model is designed for junior faculty currently teaching in Kosovo.
 Applicants should intend to return to their position at their home institution upon completion of the program, continue their teaching responsibilities, and apply newly gained knowledge and experience.
 The goal of the program is to introduce participants to best practices and theoretical approaches to curriculum development in the United States.
 Participants will learn concrete strategies on how to develop curriculum for a course, including an overview of academic and research resources.
 During the program, fellows will be expected to research and develop a course description and syllabus and outline specific teaching strategies for their proposed course.
-The Fulbright Faculty Development Program in the United States Competition for the 2019-2020 Academic Year Is Now Open.
+The Fulbright Faculty Development Program in the United States Competition for the 2019-2020 is now closed.

 This program brings accomplished mid-level professionals from Kosovo to the United States for up to one year of combined academic (NON-DEGREE) and professional work.
 Fellows are selected based on their potential for leadership and commitment to public service.
 By providing future leaders and policy makers with experience in U. S. academic and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.
 For further information, please visit the website: http://www.humphreyfellowship.org/ The Hubert H. Humphrey Competition for the 2019-2020 Academic Year is now closed.